 The production of SAF cannot be at the expense of food supplies for people or animals and/or cause damage to the environment as in the case of deforestation.
 Therefore, these criteria should be solidly embedded in sustainability certification schemes to ensure that only the development and use of truly SAF is incentivised.
 Such criteria would benefit both the environment and the aviation industry.

 Such a policy framework should last for at least 15 years in order to generate a solid business case and to create confidence amongst investors to step in.
 The European Green Deal that the European Commission presented in December 2019 provides an opening to revise the strategic objectives of the RED in conjunction with existing policies and regulatory frameworks.
-To deliver large volumes of sustainable and affordable SAF, the European Commission should develop the right regulatory framework that ensures production and use of truly sustainable aviation fuels in Europe in the next decades.
+To deliver large volumes of sustainable and affordable SAF, the European Commission should develop the right regulatory framework that ensures production and use of truly sustainable aviation fuels in the next decades.
 With the increased ambition level of the European Green Deal, a revision of the Renewable Energy Directive and other related regulations is necessary.